 Yes, there is the occasional black bear.
-They are looking for food, so if you plan to camp you should also plan on how to store your food safely so the bears are not drawn to your site.
+They are looking for food, so if you plan to camp you should not keep food in your tent or campsite.

 What about meals?

-If you are staying at an inn or lodge, some provide breakfast and sometimes lunch, so you should check ahead of time.
-The closest supermarket (and bank/ATM) is in Carbondale – 28 miles from Marble/marble!
-Only one restaurant (BBQ) is available in Marble, or you can go into Redstone or Carbondale for other choices.
+If you are staying at an inn or lodge they may provide breakfast and lunch, so you should check ahead of time.
+The closest supermarket (and bank/ATM) is in Carbondale – a 40-minute drive from Marble/marble.
+Only one restaurant (BBQ) serves lunch and dinner in Marble, or you can go into Redstone or Carbondale for other choices, about 15 minutes drive.

 How about cash?
 Do all places accept credit cards?

-Bring cash or checks for some of your needs — not all the places in Marble accept credit cards.
+Bring cash or checks for some of your needs — not all businesses in Marble accept credit cards.
 Ask your innkeeper ahead of time.

 Do you provide artigiani services?

-No, we do not carve your sculpture for you.
-While we provide as much or as little instruction as each individual needs, we prefer to think of this unique experience as the opportunity for you to do your own carving.
-We will “talk you through” parts of your sculpture, and we will demonstrate the “how to’s” to get you through the process.
-This is the place for you to do the work and feel good about it.
+No, we will not carve your sculpture for you.
+While we provide as much or as little instruction as each individual needs, we prefer you think of this experience as an opportunity for you to do your own carving.
+We will talk you through challenging parts of your sculpture, and we will demonstrate the “how-to’s” to get you through the process.
+This is a place for you to do the work and you will feel good about it.